Skip to main content

 Who can I contact if there is a problem?

-If you experience problems signing up or removing your number, please contact Kevin Martin in the Office of Emergency Management at kevin.martin@charlotte.edu.
+If you experience problems signing up or removing your number, please contact the Office of Emergency Management at emergency@charlotte.edu.